rust-lang/book/second-edition/nostarch/chapter16.md

 ### Implementing `Send` and `Sync` Manually is Unsafe

-Usually, we don't need to implement the `Send` and `Sync` traits, since types that are made up of `Send` and `Sync` traits are automatically also `Send` and `Sync`.
-Because they're marker traits, they don't even have any methods to implement.
-They're just useful for enforcing concurrency-related invariants.
+Usually, we don’t need to implement the `Send` and `Sync` traits, since types that are made up of `Send` and `Sync` traits are automatically also `Send` and `Sync`.
+Because they’re marker traits, they don’t even have any methods to implement.
+They’re just useful for enforcing concurrency-related invariants.

 Implementing the guarantees that these traits are markers for involves implementing unsafe Rust code.
-We're going to be talking about using unsafe Rust code in Chapter 19; for now, the important information is that building new concurrent types that aren't made up of `Send` and `Sync` parts requires careful thought to make sure the safety guarantees are upheld.
+We’re going to be talking about using unsafe Rust code in Chapter 19; for now, the important information is that building new concurrent types that aren’t made up of `Send` and `Sync` parts requires careful thought to make sure the safety guarantees are upheld.
 The Nomicon at *https://doc.rust-lang.org/stable/nomicon/vec.html* has more information about these guarantees and how to uphold them.

 ## Summary

-This isn't the last we'll see of concurrency in this book; the project in Chapter 20 will use these concepts in a more realistic situation than the smaller examples we discussed in this chapter.
+This isn’t the last we’ll see of concurrency in this book; the project in Chapter 20 will use these concepts in a more realistic situation than the smaller examples we discussed in this chapter.